rayenharhouri/Test-ContactList-App/README.md

 # Test Script README

-This README provides an overview of a test script for mobile application testing using [insert your testing framework/library name here].
+This README provides an overview of a test script for mobile application testing using APPIUM and MochaJs.

 ## Table of Contents